transparency-dev/formats/log/README.md

 However, if the `otherdata` extension is used then this can lead to checkpoints that cannot be merged, even at the same tree size.

-We recommend that log operators using the `otherdata` consider carefully what information is included in this.
+We recommend that log operators using `otherdata` consider carefully what information is included in this.
 If data is included in `otherdata` that is not fixed for a given tree size, then this can easily lead to unmergeable checkpoints.
 The most commonly anticipated cause for this would be including the timestamp at